Grupo Financiero Galicia: Overview

 The company's decision in 2000 to demolish its historic downtown Buenos Aires headquarters in favor of a modern, 34-story building was controversial.
 A family feud among the Escasany siblings led to the establishment in 2000 of the Banco de Galicia Foundation, which owns over 94% of the outstanding shares of Banco Galicia.
-Though a sell-off of public shares was averted, given the controversy, the Argentine economic crisis led to the loss of nearly half of the bank's deposits between 2001 and 2002, and to its near-insolvency, when its dollar-denominated debt of US$1.8 billion required borrowing on flexible terms from the Central Bank of Argentina; Escasany, who had also been chairman of the Argentine Banking Association, resigned as CEO in 2002.
+Though a sell-off of public shares was averted, given the controversy, the 1998–2002 Argentine great depression led to the loss of nearly half of the bank's deposits between 2001 and 2002, and to its near-insolvency, when its dollar-denominated debt of US$1.8 billion required borrowing on flexible terms from the Central Bank of Argentina; Escasany, who had also been chairman of the Argentine Banking Association, resigned as CEO in 2002.
 The bank recovered during 2003, however, when its losses of US$436 million were trimmed to US$73 million, and it has remained profitable in the ensuing years.

 The bank remains the largest private sector commercial bank in Argentina ranked by deposits, assets or loans.
 As of April 2009, the group maintained 236 branches and total deposits in Argentina amounted to nearly US$4.5 billion, a 6% market share, and 7.6% among private sector depositors.
 Consolidated assets totaled US$7.7 billion and loans to the private sector, US$3.7 billion (6.5% of the market).

 Besides its holdings in Banco Galicia, GFG participates in other business sectors through four companies: Grupo Sudamericana, an insurance holding company specialized in life, retirement, and hemeowner's policies; Galicia Warrants S.A., a warehouse rental services and issuer of certificate of deposits company; Net Investment, a holding company oriented to invest in Internet projects that can have synergies with Banco Galicia; and Galval Agente de Valores S.A., a wholly owned subsidiary of GFG, based in Uruguay and created with the purpose of providing custody services.

 Grupo Galicia Class B shares trade on the Córdoba Stock Exchange while Grupo Galicia ADSs trade on the Nasdaq Capital Market, both under the ticker symbol "GGAL."
 Grupo Galicia comprises the Buenos Aires Stock Exchange's blue-chip MERVAL Index and are included in the Morgan Stanley Capital International and Standard & Poor's indices, as well.

+In 2020, Grupo Financiero Galicia introduced its first digital wallet that integrates the most important banks in Argentina in a single app.